Overview of The ERFP

 From 1983, when there were 17 ‘Teacher Aides’ employed with the Board, our membership has grown alongside the enrolment of students with special needs.
 When Full-Day Kindergarten came to Peel, our membership grew significantly as the membership includes Designated Early Childhood Educators (DECEs).

-The Union has a variety of Committees, including Standing Committees (Nominating, Awards, etc.) and ad hoc Committees (Negotiating, Wellness, etc.) Members are encouraged to participate on Committees to familiarize themselves with the various aspects of the Union.
+The Union has a variety of Committees.
+Members are encouraged to participate on Committees to familiarize themselves with the various aspects of the Union.
 An Executive member sits on every Committee.

 Communication is key for the membership to receive up-to-date and valuable information.
 Members are encouraged to sign up for the mailing list as Union business cannot be conducted on Peel Board email.
 Critical information regarding key issues for negotiations and benefits changes (for example) are communicated through the mailing list.